 School Resource Officer

 The Village of Whitehouse Police Department staffs a full time police officer as a School Resource Officer (SRO) at the Anthony Wayne Schools.
-Currently, Patrolman Adam Hammitt serves in that position.
+Currently, Amanda Crosby serves in that position.
 The purpose of the School Resource Officer is to reduce crime in and around the school facilities and to gain positive relationships with our youth, by providing a highly visible presence during school and extracurricular activities.
 School administrators benefit from the SRO’s training, knowledge and experience in handling situations involving possible weapon violations or the identification of controlled substances.
-In addition, he provides a service to the community by addressing concerns such as loitering, speeding or loud car radios.
+In addition, she provides a service to the community by addressing concerns such as loitering, speeding or loud car radios.

 The Officer is stationed at the High School, but is available to all schools within the Anthony Wayne district.

-SROs are responsible for investigating violations of criminal law and when appropriate make arrests.
+SROs are responsible for investigating violations of criminal law and, when appropriate, making arrests.
 Their sworn duty to enforce the law does not contradict the need to be a positive role model — it in fact supports it.
 It is essential for a SRO to endorse high moral standards and use good judgment and discretion.
 Through this, students learn and understand what a professional police officer does.